tel: +48 888 99 98 98

 Disadvantages of neodymium magnets:

-• Potential hazard associated with microscopic parts of magnets pose a threat, when accidentally ingested, which is particularly important in the aspect of protecting young children.
-Additionally, tiny parts of these products can complicate diagnosis when they are in the body.
+• Health risk associated with microscopic parts of magnets pose a threat, if swallowed, which is crucial in the context of child safety.
+It's also worth noting that miniscule components of these magnets can complicate diagnosis when they are in the body.

 Neodymium magnets can become demagnetized at high temperatures.